ArjunPraveen/SLCM-Reader/README.md

 ### Working

-On your terminal go to the appropriate terminal and run the py file (Python3).
+On your terminal go to the appropriate directory and run the py file (Python3).
 ```terminal
 python slcm.py
 ```